fbpx

 Fertilizing roses in spring

 Spring is THE time for fertilizing roses.
 The spring pre-flower feeding is the main time to focus on fertilizing rose plants.
-The pre-flowering feed in March/April is perhaps the most important feeding for the overall health of the plant.
+The pre-flowering feed in March/April is perhaps the most important feed for the plant’s overall health.
 Rose plants are hungry after a long, cold winter and need nutrient input to muster up their best spring blooms.

-Many rose gardeners do feed their roses twice each year – once at the beginning of the growing season (early spring), and then again in the mid-late summer after the first spring bloom cycle.
+Many rose gardeners feed their roses twice each year – once at the beginning of the growing season (early spring) and then again in the mid-late summer after the first spring bloom cycle.
 This is especially true for repeat-flowering types of roses (including many modern types).
-Roses that only flower once per year generally need only the one spring feeding.
+Roses that only flower once per year generally need only one spring feeding.

 “We always recommend feeding newly planted and established roses twice a year – at the beginning of the growing season (mid-March to April) and again in mid-summer after the first flush of flowers.”